Unfortunately, punctuality is essential to ensure your tour. Arriving late may result in losing the tour.

 If you cannot locate the meeting point, we recommend asking the staff at Saint Peter’s Basilica for assistance.
 The Excavations Office is accessible only via the entrance at Via Paolo VI (left colonnade, corresponding to the entrance of the General Audience Hall).
 If you still have difficulty, you can contact Visitor Assistance.

-It is important to arrive at the Excavations Office at least 10 minutes before the scheduled visit time.
+Visitors are required to present themselves at the Excavations Office at least 10 minutes before the scheduled visit time.

 Yes, advance booking is mandatory due to limited daily availability.

-You will receive an email with the summary of your scheduled visit, including the tour language, date, and time.
+You will receive an email with the visit summary, including: date, time, tour language, and booking reference.

 Groups generally start every 15 minutes.